 Ann Marie Rasmussen, Rt.
 Hon.
-John

-G. Diefenbaker Memorial Chair in German

-Literary Studies, joined the faculty at the University

-of Waterloo in 2015.
+John G. Diefenbaker Memorial Chair in German Literary Studies, joined the faculty at the University of Waterloo in 2015.
 She was born and raised in the southern Willamette Valley of the state of Oregon and received her BA from the University of Oregon and her PhD from Yale University, both in the field of Germanic Languages and Literatures.
 She has published on a wide variety of texts and topics, including mothers and daughters; poetry written in a woman's voice; representations of masculinity; conduct literature; and the classic story of romantic love, Tristan and Isolde.
-Working collaboratively, she has published many translations of medieval
+Working collaboratively, she has published many translations of medieval German works into English.
+Her most recent book, Medieval Badges: Their Wearers and Their Worlds, which has 120 images, is due out from the University of Pennsylvania Press in 2021.
+In the image here Prof. Rasmussen is holding a badge she cast herself, a replication of a Medieval Badge from Wilsnack Germany.
+In her free time she knits, reads, walks, admires all dogs, and looks forward to travelling again.

-Ann Marie Rasmussen © University of Waterloo
+Kate Steiner © University of Waterloo